Skip to main content

 3. Condition-Based Replacement

-Definition: Replace assets when their measured condition deteriorates below acceptable thresholds—based on inspections, sensors, or performance metrics.
-"Replace this transformer when insulation resistance drops below 50 megohms."
+Replace assets when their measured condition deteriorates below acceptable thresholds—based on inspections, sensors, or performance metrics.
+For example, replace a transformer when insulation resistance drops below 50 megohms.
+This approach works best for high-value assets that justify monitoring costs, equipment with measurable degradation patterns, and assets where age does not equal condition.

 4. Risk-Based Replacement